wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_yml.md

 ### Server environment suggestions

-The 'resources' and 'job-manager' keys may be used to indicate the required and/or recommended system resources for an action, according to the format indicated.
+The `resources` and `job-manager` keys may be used to indicate the required and/or recommended system resources for an action, according to the format indicated.
 RAM value require a single-letter suffix.

 ### Sharing family declarations between actions

 Sometimes different pipeline actions share common family declarations.
-You may be able to simplify your pipeline.yml file by using the '_global' key as follows:
+You may be able to simplify your pipeline.yml file by using the `_global` key as follows:

 ```yml